Infotrend-Inc/CTPO/README.md

 In this usage are multiple sections:
 - The `Docker Image tag ending` matches the software release tag.
 - The `Docker Runtime` explains the current default runtime.
 For `GPU` (CTPO) builds it is recommended to add `"default-runtime": "nvidia"` in the `/etc/docker/daemon.json` file and restart the docker daemon.
-Similarly, for `CPU` (TPO) builds, that `"default-runtime"` should be removed (or commented.)
+Similarly, for `CPU` (TPO) builds, it is recommended that the `"default-runtime"` should be removed (or commented,) but because switching runtime on a system is not always achievable, we will use `NVIDIA_VISIBLE_DEVICES=void` ([details](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/docker-specialized.html).)
 You can check the current status of your runtime by running: `docker info | grep "Default Runtime"`
 - The `Available Docker images to be built` section allows you to select the possible build targets.
 For `GPU`, the `cuda_` variants.
 For `CPU` the non `cuda_` variants.
 Naming conventions and tags follow the guidelines specified in the "Tag naming conventions" section.
 - The `Jupyter Labs ready containers` are based on the containers built in the "Available Docker images[...]" and adding a running "Jupyter Labs" following the specific `Dockerfile` in the `Jupyter_build` directory.
 The list of built containers is limited to the most components per `CPU` and `GPU` to simplify distribution.